SpongePowered/SpongeDocs/source/plugin/assets.rst

 The Asset API
 =============

-The ``AssetManager`` allows developers to retrieve resources from a plugin JAR.
+The :javadoc:`org.spongepowered.api.asset.AssetManager` allows developers to retrieve resources from a plugin JAR.

 By default, a plugin's assets resides in a directory named ``assets/com/example/myplugin`` where ``com.example.myplugin`` is the plugin ID.
 In most cases this default directory should be used but if you *need* to